alexbrodersen/distributr/README.md

 res <- collect(sim) %>% tidy
 ```

-Jobs can be added and filtered
+Jobs can be added and filtered.
+The user is warned if the job data base would be corrupted.

 ```{r}
 jobs(sim)